ijazali678/mypyhtonfile/Python Topics/README.md

-# mypyhtonfile
+# This File is all about basics of python
-all codes and notes how i learn python
+Start your Python Journey from zero, Simple, short and practical way of learning python